Anta Babacar Ngom, CEO of SEDIMA, at her family chicken farm in Malika, Senegal. © Dominic Chavez/IFC

 WSMEs face structural barriers in growing their businesses due to their limited access to finance, business networks, and market information.
 Consequently, these barriers limit WSMEs’ ability to access new markets, including procurement contracts with private sector buyers.
 Companies can address the gender imbalance in their supply chains by purchasing from more women.
 Addressing gender inequalities in supply chains can help boost productivity, enhance sustainability, and promote innovation for buyers.

-Sourcing2Equal Kenya, launched in 2021, is the first country project under the Sourcing2Equal Program that brings together 10 corporate buyers to make specific, measurable, and time-bound commitments to increase access to corporate procurement opportunities for WSMEs.
-The project seeks to address barriers faced by both buyers and WSMEs through three activities: i) corporate peer learning on how to increase sourcing from WSMEs, ii) capacity building of WSMEs on corporate procurement requirements, and iii) access to finance for WSMEs.
+Sourcing2Equal Kenya, launched in 2021, is the first country program under the Sourcing2Equal Global Program that brings together 11 corporate buyers to make specific, measurable, and time-bound commitments to increase access to corporate procurement opportunities for WSMEs.
+The program seeks to address barriers faced by both buyers and WSMEs through three activities: i) corporate peer learning on how to increase sourcing from WSMEs, ii) capacity building of WSMEs on corporate procurement requirements, and iii) access to finance for WSMEs.
 IFC’s Sourcing2Equal Diagnostic Tool is used to help buyers identify gaps and opportunities to increase their purchasing from WSMEs.
 The tool assesses how inclusive a buyer’s supplier base, procurement operations and policies are, and provides a tailored assessment and action plan based on international best practices for gender-inclusive sourcing.
-The project also builds on the IFC-led study that identified gender gaps and barriers that Kenyan WSMEs face in accessing corporate procurement contracts, and highlighted emerging practices of buyers to increase sourcing from WSMEs.
+The program also builds on the IFC-led study that identified gender gaps and barriers that Kenyan WSMEs face in accessing corporate procurement contracts, and highlighted emerging practices of buyers to increase sourcing from WSMEs.

 Sourcing2Equal Global Research – Harnessing Procurement Opportunities to Create Markets for Women Entrepreneurs in Emerging Markets